Achievable logoAchievable logo

 • General financial situation

-If the customer refuses to provide answers to suitability questions, the firm will be unable to recommend or suggest specific investments.
-Essentially, all of the customer’s trades must be unsolicited and submitted without the firm’s guidance.
+If a customer chooses not to answer suitability questions, the firm won’t be able to recommend or suggest specific investments.
+In that case, any trades in the account must be unsolicited, meaning the customer initiates them without the firm’s guidance.

 Key points